WebexSamples/webex-contact-center-api-samples/webhook-email-notify-sample/README.md

   - this should run the app on your localhost:5000 as well as your own public URL.

 - Step 5:
-  - From here on watch the video to guide you along.
+  - From here on please watch the video that will help guide you along.

 ## Version History